zipvilization/Zipvilization/world/time/index.md

 Blockchain assets can move quickly.

-That does not mean every dimension of Zipvilization should move at market speed.
+Biological development does not need to move at market speed.

-If financial capacity automatically produced complete development, wealth would become equivalent to civilizational maturity.
+If financial capacity automatically produced complete development, wealth would become equivalent to maturity.

 Zipvilization deliberately separates them.

 Economic capacity can influence:

-- how much SOLUM a Holder controls,
+- how much SOLUM a Colonist controls,
 - which territorial thresholds are satisfied,
-- and what future capacity becomes possible.
+- and which developmental structures become possible.

 It cannot directly determine:

 - how many biological cycles have already elapsed,
-- whether a territorial core has matured,
+- whether a biological core has matured,
 - or how much history has actually accumulated.

-> **Wealth can change capacity.**
+> **Capacity can be acquired.**
 >
-> **It cannot manufacture elapsed Time.**
+> **Elapsed Time cannot.**

 ---